Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 *License Information*
 – *effil is copyrighted to Mikhail Kupriyanov and Ilia Udalov and is licensed under MIT License.*

-## mmapfile & ljsyscall

-[lua-mmapfile](https://github.com/geoffleyland/lua-mmapfile) is a mmap interface for LuaJIT. [ljsyscall](https://github.com/justincormack/ljsyscall) is a system call interface for LuaJIT. ljsyscall is a dependency of lua-mmapfile on Unix environments.

-Add `aka.mmapfile` to DependencyControl's required modules to use mmapfile.
-View the documents at the [original repository](https://github.com/geoffleyland/lua-mmapfile).

-*License Information*
-– *lua-mmapfile is copyrighted to Incremental IP Limited and is licensed under MIT License.*
-– *ljsyscall is copyrighted to Justin Cormack and is licensed under MIT License.*

 ## request